 Something of a preview (a la Vrooom for Thrak) appeared in the form of Happy With What You Have To Be Happy With.
 Three new songs-with-vocals are linked by short, processed a cappella pieces and instrumentals.
 A ten-minute live version of “Larks’ Tongues In Aspic (Part IV)” is pretty cool, and the set ends with a collage of snippets from the studio, some humorous.
 The one song that didn’t appear on The Power To Believe was “Potato Pie”, which extended some of the “blues” experiments of the last album.

-History has shown that nothing is set in stone, but for now, this is the last King Crimson album, Fripp having semi-retired but still authorizing archival releases and fighting for the rights of the musician.
+History has shown that nothing is set in stone, but for many years, this was the last King Crimson album, Fripp having semi-retired but still authorizing archival releases and fighting for the rights of the musician.
 He has left a legacy that is challenging, inspiring, unpredictable and, for those who have made the plunge, highly rewarding.

 King Crimson The Power To Believe (2003)—3